 Sanman Thapa | Author | Counselor | Storyteller

 Sanman Thapa is an author, educator, and National Certified School Counselor who writes about resilience, migration, and hope.
-His debut memoir, A Fight for a Cup of Chai, is a story born from child labor, loss, and hardship—yet carried by the fight for dignity, the strength of the human spirit, and the promise of hope.
-From Nepal’s garment factories to building a new life in America, he offers a...
+His debut nonfiction book, A Fight for a Cup of Chai, is a story born from child labor, loss, and hardship—yet carried by the fight for dignity, the strength of the human spirit, and the promise of hope.
+From Nepal’s garment factories to building a new life in America, he...

 –